tomasstolker/species/docs/tutorials.rst

    Details on the various classes, functions, and parameters can be found in the `API documentation <https://species.readthedocs.io/en/latest/modules.html>`_.

 .. important::
    Importing the ``species`` package had become slow because of the many classes and functions that were implicitly imported.
 The initialization of the package has therefore been adjusted.
-In the latest version, any functionalities should be explicitly imported from the modules that they are part of.
+Any functionalities should now be explicitly imported from the modules that they are part of.

 **Spectral retrievals**